 Ending credits: training camp scenes photographed on location at St. Joseph’s College in Renssaler, Indiana.

 For their cooperation in supplying special action sequence footage, Screen Gems wishes to thank NFL Films and Steve Sabol, Jack Newman, Ernie Ernse, and Joe Guarracino.

 There’s a special featurette featuring the real Gale Sayers.
 Billy Dee Williams really captured or emulated very well Sayers’ soft-spoken demeanor.
 Sayers valued his college years for teaching him how to study, how to be a scholar.
 He says that 1968 was his best year.
 Sayers isn’t sure how exactly a movie came about as a result of writing that book about his friendship with Piccolo.
 He did approve the script.
 Jack Warden sufficiently exuded Halas mannerisms.

 According the IMDB’s awards page for this Brian’s Song, Jack Warden won an Emmy for his performance as Papa Bear Halas.
 William Blinn won an Emmy (adaptation achievement) and a Peabody Award.

 Click here for the Wikipedia page on the film.

-Click here for a 2008 interview with Gale Sayers.
+Click here for an interview with Gale Sayers.